 - Fund raising events – such as a ticket raffle

 - Combination of two or more of the above.

-There is a large array of medical aid schemes in South Africa and many of them does have a prosthetic (or external medical device) benefit.
-The exact amount of benefit will depend on the particular Medical Aid and the specific plan within that Medical Aid.
-Generally, the benefit itself can range anything between R 3,000 – R 55,000 maximum – excluding exgracia or PMB, both to be explained a bit later.
+There is a large array of medical aid schemes in South Africa and many of them have a prosthetic (or external medical device) benefit.
+The exact amount of benefit will depend on the particular medical aid and the specific plan within that Medical Aid.
+Generally, the benefit itself can range anything between R 3,000 – R 55,000 maximum – excluding ex gratia or PMB, both to be explained a bit later.

 If the medical aid benefit is low and insufficient to cover all the costs for the prosthetic rehabilitation, the patient would then need to contribute the balance of the costs.